Self Helpless: Production

 Self Helpless was filmed in digital high definition.
-The production was funded entirely by the film's creators.
+The production was funded entirely by the film's creators for under $10,000, who built their own camera and lighting accessories, forged permits, and manufactured their own explosions.
 Production locations included Mexico City, and San Cristobal de las Casas, Mexico, Vermont, Connecticut, and Washington, D.C.
 Rapper Devin the Dude makes his screen acting debut in Self Helpless.
 He also contributes two songs to the soundtrack.
-Low-budget ingenuity was a hallmark of the production of Self Helpless.
-The filmmakers built their own camera and lighting accessories, forged permits, and manufactured their own explosions.
-The entire film was shot for under $10,000.

 Reception

 Self Helpless was featured in the 2010 Filmmaker Summit at Slamdance.
 The film was part of Jon Reiss' presentation on audience development techniques.
 Self Helpless was included because of its unique bittorrent release strategy.

 Self Helpless was nominated for the Best Young Filmmaker Award at the 2009 Queens International Film Festival.

 A review in Burlington, Vermont newspaper Seven Days said that Self Helpless contains "...
 A fast paced narrative, a rocking soundtrack, and plenty of self deprecating sicko-stoner humor."

 Reviewer and filmmaker Angelo Bell described Self Helpless in his review as, "... a charming low brow slacker-buddies comedy".

 Roguecinema.com reviewed Self Helpless.
 They described the film as, "... so over the top that it goes from unfunny back to funny again."